 The show was a fantastic night sponsored by Loreal and various other brands, with a choreographed introduction, girls walked in designs by Kibonen NY, Zohi Taglit, Walid Attalah and more.
 It was highly anticipated after the amazing press launch on the yacht, yes We said a Yacht (Joan get your sponsor to give fashionGHANA.com some money).
 The competition was tight and had so many great looking fashion potentials strutting down the catwalk.
 A good half of those ladies would have been enough to kick start a modelling agency that could compete with the likes of mainstream European agencies.

 Most agreed Favour Lucky deserved the title, she had a clear combination of her walk, her looks, confidence and her 5ft11 height set her apart from the other contestants was quite clear.
-Never the less, if you ask me, any 14 year old that is brave enough to jump in the middle of a competition amongst girls 19 and above is already a winner.
+Nevertheless, if you ask me, any 14-year old that is brave enough to jump in the middle of competition amongst girls 19 and above is already a winner.

 NNSM sets the bar to have the youngest fashion model winner in Nigeria and if not possibly all of Africa.
-Prior to that was the amazing 15 year old girl Chika, who won Elite Model Search Nigeria.
-We took this opportunity to interview to organiser, Joan Okorodudu and see what’s next for their young bright star.
+Prior to that was the amazing 15-year-old girl Chika, who won Elite Model Search Nigeria.
+We took this opportunity to interview organiser, Joan Okorodudu and see what’s next for their young bright star.

 Me:Congratulations on you recently executed Nigeria’s Next Super Model.

 Me: About your winner?
 What happens to the car as she is 14, does she get it? or do you keep it till she is of age?

 Joan Okorodudu: Yes she has it already and we are giving permission to the dad to drive her

 I also gave a car to Bunmi as Dark and Lovely Nigeria’s most outstanding model